alfredapp/1password-workflow/README.md

 <a href='https://github.com/alfredapp/1password-workflow/releases/latest/download/1Password.alfredworkflow'>⤓ Download Workflow</a>

+> On Alfred 4 use <a href='https://github.com/alfredapp/1password-workflow/releases/download/2022.13/1Password.alfredworkflow'>alternative link</a>

 ## About

 This Workflow is for 1Password 8.
 For older versions, see Alfred Preferences → Features → 1Password.